groegercesg/TownHallRichList/README.md

 ### Get the Shapefiles

-The repository doesn't come with them, due to them being large, these can be sourced from [here](https://geoportal.statistics.gov.uk/datasets/ons::local-authority-districts-may-2021-uk-bfe-1/about)
+The repository doesn't come with them, due to them being ~70MB, these can be sourced from [here](https://geoportal.statistics.gov.uk/datasets/ons::local-authority-districts-may-2021-uk-bfe-1/about)

 And put them into a folder called ``shapefiles``